bcknr/rlandfire/README.md

 #> terra 1.6.53
 ```

-To start, we will load in the boundary of the Calwood Fire, which I
+First, we will load the Calwood Fire perimeter data which was downloaded
-previously downloaded from Boulder County’s [geospatial data
+from Boulder County’s [geospatial data
 hub](https://opendata-bouldercounty.hub.arcgis.com/).

 ``` r